-After power is applied, the sensor must be given time to stabilize.
+Once power is applied, the sensor must be given time to stabilize.
 This is best done by following the zeroing procedure below.
 Establishing a stable zero is critical to the proper operation of the monitor.
 A complete calibration will include zeroing and spanning the sensor.
-It is generally unnecessary to set the sensor zero unless the monitor will be used primarily for measurements below 0.5 PPM.
-Typical sensor zero offsets are less than 0.05 PPM and can largely be ignored in many applications.
+It is generally unnecessary to set the zero at every calibration; however, it should be done during the initial installation.